RegionalPlanAssoc/cruisedetector/README.md

 trip_start_Var = 600 #pause in pings to start a new trip duration_Var = 300 #min duration for a trip from start to end, in seconds
 ```
-**- WIP -**

 ## Data Requirements and Format
 ### Street Network
 The street network should be in pbf format.
 An extract for specific geographic areas can be obtained from [geofabrik.de](https://www.geofabrik.de/).
 The extract should be saved to the osm2po base path, if that is different from the project base bath.
-### Census Boundaries
-Census tract or block group boundaries are used to aggregate results for analysis purposes after pgMapMatch has been run on the GPS trace data.
-Census geographies can be obtained in shapefile format from the US Census Bureau’s [TIGERweb](https://tigerweb.geo.census.gov/tigerweb/) database.

 ### GPS Data
 #### Location Data
 Data formats may vary by vendor, but the raw GPS location data must be a table containing a minimum of **device ID, timestamp, latitude and longitude, and horizontal accuracy**.
 The `cruising_importLocationData.py` script is based on one specific vendor’s data and may require alteration to match the format and data structure of the location data obtained.